makefool163/SocketForwardSerial/README.md

 Forward socket service to another computer via a serial port

-This programe is Not like socat or netcat, which can only forward one connect to host, and when the connect is closed, it shall unused.
+This program is Not like socat or netcat, which can only forward one connect to host, and when the connect is closed, it shall unused.

 It can allow mulit-connect to socket server through one serial channel, and each connection will not affect each other.